-- Send home required forms every year to parents of students requiring daily or prn medications - Follow up on incomplete forms and forms not returned by parents - Call parents for refills - Administer medication as ordered (may include locating students who forget to come for medication) - Monitor and address expiration dates of medications - Make medication sheets for daily and emergency and prn medications - Daily medications:2 students - Over the Counter medication given as needed after obtaining parental permission-i.e. Tylenol, ibuprofen, Benadryl-given in accordance with our standing orders. - Administer inhaler according to standing orders for students who are having respiratory difficulties and do not have an individual order. - Care for students with asthma include: obtain asthma action plan from student's doctor and assist with inhaler administration; oversee the use of nebulizer when required; staff education; coordinate asthma action plans with coaches for students participating is school-sponsored sports; students with asthma identified to the nurse who are in need of an action plan-10. - Epipens: Train volunteer delegates(currently there are 7 trained delegates); send list of delegates to parents, receive and maintain documentation from parents; order and maintain medication (school epipens are ordered by the CSN/parent's provide dual epipen pack for their child); Provide staff education regarding student allergies and the modifications that are required to maintain student health (i.e. maintaining segregated eating area for students with nut allergies, removing students with bee sting allergy from room if bee is in room, parent notification of upcoming parties, storage of "safe snack" for students with food allergy, letters sent home to classes with food allergy alert); Communicate with coach of students with epipen for any school sponsored sport.
-Students may self-administer and not report epipen to health office-0; students who require epipens- 18 - Seizure Precautions: Staff trained to handle seizures.
-One student currently requiring medication for seizure lasting more than 5 minutes. - Insulin via insulin pump administered to 1 student. - BUS COMPANIES ARE NOTIFIED OF ALL MEDICAL CONCERNS/WITH PERMISSION FROM PARENT/GUARDIAN.
+Administer medication as ordered (may include locating students who forget to come for medication) \

+Monitor and address expiration dates of medications

+Make medication sheets for daily and emergency and prn medications

+Daily medications:2 students

+Over the Counter medication and comfort measure products given as needed after obtaining parental permission-i.e. Acetaminophen, Ibuprofen, Diphenhydramine, Bacitracin, Hydrocortisone cream, Vaseline, sunscreen and hypoallergenic hand cream and given in accordance with our standing orders.

+Administer inhaler according to standing orders for students who are having respiratory difficulties and do not have an individual order.

+Care for students with asthma include: obtain asthma action plan from student's doctor and assist with inhaler administration; oversee the use of nebulizer when required; staff education; coordinate asthma action plans with coaches for students participating is school-sponsored sports; students with asthma identified to the nurse who are in need of an action plan-10 students.

+EpiPen: Train volunteer delegates (currently there are 7 trained delegates); send list of delegates to parents, receive and maintain documentation from parents; order and maintain medication (school EpiPens are ordered by the NJ-CSN/parent's provide dual EpiPen pack for their child); Provide staff education regarding student allergies and the modifications that are required to maintain student health (i.e. maintaining segregated eating area for students with nut allergies, removing students with bee sting allergy from room if bee is in room, parent notification of upcoming parties, storage of "safe snack" for students with food allergy, letters sent home to classes with food allergy alert); Communicate with coach of students with EpiPen for any school sponsored sport.
+Students may self-administer and not report EpiPen to health office-0; students who require an EpiPen kit- 18 students.

+• Seizure Precautions: Staff trained to handle seizures.
+One student currently requiring medication for seizure lasting more than 5 minutes.

+Insulin via insulin pump administered to 1 student.

+• BUS COMPANIES ARE NOTIFIED OF ALL MEDICAL CONCERNS/WITH PERMISSION FROM PARENT/GUARDIAN.